VenujaThilakarathna/Shadow-Old/README.md

 All other credits mentioned on top of scripts

-Should any be missing kindly let us know at [InfinityJE](https://t.me/infinityje) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [🛡Ģ₳ŇĞ🛡 ØF FŔĮĘŃĐŞ📝](https://t.me/gangoffriends) or simply submit a pull request on the readme.

-DaisyX v1.0(core)

 ## Special Credits
 - [PaulSonLarsen](https://t.me/SonOfLars) - Saitama bot owner